-By my estimation, there are 8 strategies global marketers can adopt to deal with duplication.
+By my estimation, there are eight strategies global marketers can adopt to deal with duplication.
 The greatest problem occurs with the use of “world languages” by which we mean those languages of global scale which are important in many countries – such as Spanish or English for instance:

 Using local domains or ccTLDs has a lot of advantages – but reducing the impact of duplication on a global site is not generally a function that is widely recognised.
 Confirmed by Google, as you can see in this Google Webmaster thread, local domains helps Google to understand which country the content belongs to.
 Local domains are – and probably always will be – a very strong signal for search engines.

 Within your Google Webmaster account, you can specify the location to which your content is targeted using either sub-domains or folders to indicate which content goes where.
-However, most advice you will read on the web simply says “Set the webmaster settings”, but there’s a little bit more to this than meets the eye.
+However, most advice you will read on the web simply says “Set the webmaster settings”, but there is a little bit more to this than meets the eye.

 For the content which is targeted at a specific country, let’s take Mexico as an example, only searchers querying the Mexican version of Google will find that content readily.
 What this means is, if you had two versions of Spanish on your website and you targeted one at Spain and the other at Mexico, you would actually perform less well in the other Spanish-speaking countries.

-Don’t forget also, that the strategies in this list can be mixed and matched.
+Do not forget also, that the strategies in this list can be mixed and matched.
 You may in fact want to harmonise a number of Spanish pages with the audience in Argentina to improve the conversion rate – but leave the back-up content to other duplication avoidance strategies.

-OK so this one can get confusing.
-First you need to decide which is your most important version of all the same content.
+OK, so this one can get confusing.
+First, you need to decide which is your most important version of all the same content.
 You point the canonical tags at that URL.

 What does this achieve?
 The top URL – or canonical – will be the content which is chosen to rank folding in the other versions and their links.